Maison Grillou

 Prehistoric caves and museum at Le Mas d’Azil.

-The Reptile Farm at Brouzenac.
+Stroke a snake at The Reptile Farm at Brouzenac.

-Walking – many kilometres of waymarked paths at all levels, including parts of Le Chemin de Saint Jacques (a few minutes walk from Grillou) and the Voie Verte.
+Go walking – many kilometres of waymarked paths at all levels, including parts of Le Chemin de Saint Jacques (a few minutes walk from Grillou) and the Voie Verte.

 Paragliding in Moulis.